VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 Also, send an email or Slack notification internally that "Article X has been published".
 Possibly tie into an email marketing system for external newsletter.

-Better SEO/Metadata: Phase 2 might have the pipeline incorporate meta description, keywords, etc. Perhaps the CMO agent could generate meta description and pass it through, and the Publish agent would embed it in the HTML <head>.
+Better SEO/Metadata: Phase 2 might have the pipeline incorporate meta description, keywords, etc. Perhaps the CMO agent could generate meta description and pass it through, and the Publish agent would embed it in the HTML .
 Also support for Open Graph tags for social media (title, description, image).
 This requires storing those in DB or events and updating templates.

 Handle Images and Media: If content generation in Phase 2 includes images (either by linking or generating with DALL-E etc.), then the Publish agent must handle them: